tink-crypto/tink/docs/ROADMAP.md

 ### 1.2.0

-Tentative release date: June 2018.
+Tentative release date: July 2018 (it was June 2018, but we need more time to prepare the Obj-C release).

 *   Java